hrt/AimRite/README.md

 # Use
 Simply have Battlerite.exe open and then run this program.

-Uncomment Jade "scripts" (Anti-gap closer and auto shift right click) in main.cpp if you want to use them.
+Switch to branch for scripts for specific character (e.g. Jade)

 Hold mouse button 5 to disable aimbot.

 # Jade Scripts
-Anti-gap closer -> R if near, Space if in range for stun Auto Ex Sniper -> if not close but still in range
+Anti-gap closer -> R if near

+Space if in range for stun away from enemy

+Auto Ex Sniper -> if not close but still in range

 Auto Ex Stealth -> if an ally is alive near you (or no alive allies are near you) and enemy is near